M\"obius structures, quasi-metrics, and completeness: Cauchy-sequences and completeness

+The next two sections are devoted to the notion of Cauchy-sequences.
+We show how to define Cauchy-sequences on strong M\"obius spaces in a way that is compatible with the situation when the strong M\"obius structure is induced by a metric space.
+In the next section, we show how to construct a completion under an additional symmetry assumption.

-Let $(X,d)$ be a metric space, $M$ its induced generalized M\"obius structure.
-We recall that a Cauchy sequence -- in its usual sense on a metric space -- is a sequence $(x_n)_n$ in $X$ such that for all $\epsilon > 0$ there exists a natural number $N_{\epsilon}$ such that for all $m,n \geq N_{\epsilon}$, we have $d(x_m,x_n) < \epsilon$.
-Our goal is to generalize this notion to generalized M\"obius spaces.
-It may be tempting to simply generalize the statement above to quasi- and semi-metrics and use that as a definition, but since a generalized M\"obius structure can be induced by many different semi-metrics, a definition relying only on the generalized M\"obius structure itself is more desirable.\\
+Let $(Z,\rho)$ be a metric space, $M$ its induced strong M\"obius structure.
+We recall that a Cauchy sequence -- in its usual sense on a metric space -- is a sequence $(x_n)_n$ in $Z$ such that for all $\epsilon > 0$ there exists a natural number $N_{\epsilon}$ such that for all $m,n \geq N_{\epsilon}$, we have $\rho(x_m,x_n) < \epsilon$.
+Our goal is to generalise this notion to strong M\"obius spaces.
+It may be tempting to simply generalise the statement above to quasi- and semi-metrics and use that as a definition, but since a M\"obius structure can be induced by many different semi-metrics, a definition relying only on the M\"obius structure itself is more desirable.\\